 Because you didn’t hire Ursini & Company!
 Call us next time at 941-812-4894

-If you are Catholic, then you’ve probably been told by a family member to bury a St. Joseph statue to help sell your home fast.
+If you are Catholic, then you’ve probably received advice on how to sell your house fast for top dollar by way of burying a St. Joseph statue and reciting a prayer.
 This divine intervention by the Patron Saint of Real Estate started hundreds of years ago and is still popular today, with home sellers testifying that it really works.
 Belief has it that by burying the statue, St. Joseph (husband of Mother Mary) will bless you and help you find a new home, just as he did for his family in Egypt.
 Instruction for Burying the Saint Joseph Statue

 - Purchase a St. Joseph home selling kit.
 You can purchase online or at a Catholic supply store.

 - Bury St. Joesph, the patron saint of selling houses, in your yard or garden.
 If you do not have a yard, bury him in a flower pot.